11 Tips for Enjoying a Traditional Vietnamese Meal

 When you join a meal with a Vietnamese family as a guest, it is best to ask where you should be seated.

-10. Use chopsticks in Vietnamese meals
+10. Using chopsticks in Vietnamese meals

 Sometimes, plenty of foreigners are surprised because they are afraid of being dirty.
 The reason is that many Vietnamese use their own chopsticks to pick up food for others.